Apple Fine Motor Tracing Strips

 Prep is Super Easy!

-To prepare these tracing stips, you will print them out.
+To prepare these tracing strips, you will print them out.
 Then, cut them apart and laminate them.
 Done!
 Three simple steps to make 12 different strips that can be used in multiple ways.
-You can print them in black and white or in color too.

 Save time prepping by sliding the whole sheet into write and wipe pockets or page protectors!
 No cutting required.